-Cristine Sabrina Khan is a Ph.D.
-Candidate in Sociology at CUNY Graduate Center.
+Dr. Cristine Sabrina Khan recently obtained her PhD in Sociology at CUNY Graduate Center.

 Her dissertation research examines how racialized colonial legacies and global anti-Blackness impact second-generation Indo-Caribbean identity movements in New York and Toronto.
 She is interested in how racialization processes and hierarchies of race shape immigrant identities and experiences.
 Her research also unpacks how virtual spaces through social media facilitate transnational conversations about racialized identities for the second generation.
 Her research has been funded by the Russell Sage Foundation and the Social Science Research Council.